Image for CapLive: XPN Welcomes Keller Williams

 Welcome!

-Welcome back for another exhilarating season in our historic theatres, filled with the sounds, sights and excitement of the live performing arts.
-We have so much planned so far this season, and we are continuing to add even more stellar events – rock, pop, folk/Americana, Broadway, jazz, comedy, films, variety shows, family programs and more!
+Welcome to another exhilarating season in our historic theatres, filled with the sounds, sights and excitement of the live performing arts.
+We have so much planned so far this season—rock, pop, folk/Americana, Broadway, jazz, comedy, films, variety shows, family programs and more—and we are continuing to add even more stellar events to the schedule.
 I hope you will spend some time in our digital playbill and discover all we have going on at the Appell Center for the Performing Arts.

 Something for Everyone